3-How to determine y bar for a right angle-case-1?

 Derive the expression for the first moment of area for a right angle – case-1 by using a horizontal strip.

 The final A*y bar represents the product of total area * the vertical CG distance from the X-axis will be found as in our case=b*h^2/6, where b is the triangle base while h is the height.
-The vertical distance between the Cg to X-axis which is designated as Y bar value will be obtained by simply dividing the first moment of area /Area.
+The vertical distance between the Cg and the X-axis, which is designated as the Y bar value, will be obtained by simply dividing the first moment of area by the Area.
 We will get y bar for a right angle=h/3 or one-third of the opposite side height.

-The data for the X bar and y bar for the right-angle triangle is shown in the next slide image.
+The data for the X bar and Y bar for the right-angle triangle are shown in the next slide image.

 The final value of the y bar for a right angle.